-I read this on another site but thought it might fit well for folks that are thinking about setting up some financial resolutions for 2013.
+I read this on another site but thought it might fit well for folks that are thinking about setting up some financial resolutions for this year.

 What really motivates people to get things done, and to follow through on their plans?
 Some folks are self-motivated and have no issues getting things done once they set their minds to it (I call those people nasty names, but let us not go there today), but many of us have issues remaining on track with our financial plans.